microsoft/aed-go-learn-content/control-flow/includes/0-introduction.md

 ## Prerequisites

 - A Go environment ready to create applications.
 Ideally, you should have installed and configured Go locally and VS Code with the Go extension installed.
 Alternatively, you could use the Go Playground.
-- Able to create and modify `.go` files
+- Know how to create and modify `.go` files
-- Able to run Go applications using the terminal prompt
+- Know how run Go applications using the terminal prompt
 - Know how to declare and initialize variables
 - Know how to create functions